barathsubramani/command-line-arguments-to-count-word/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Import sys library
 ### Step 2:
+ Initialize a variable count = {}
 ### Step 3:
+Open the file using with open(sys.argv[1], 'r') as f:
 ### Step 4:
+Use for loops
 ### Step 5:
+Use if else to count the words
 ### Step 6:
+End the program
 ## PROGRAM:
 ```
 Command line arguments to count words